vrienstudios/anime-dl/JS/README.md

 ## Downloading the videos natively

-### WARNING: This feature is in progress and might not work as expected and as of now, only works with .mp4 files.
+### WARNING: This feature is in progress and might not work as expected and as of now, only works with .mp4 and .m3u/.m3u8 files.
+With the .m3u/.m3u8 files downloading being unstable or buggy, although it should do the work.

 ```sh
 $ node index -S "bakemonogatari" -download "%episodenumber%-%name%.%ext%"